This article explains the following steps while setting up Druva Phoenix to backup your MS-SQL server:

-- Install the agent on your server
+- Activate the Phoenix agent

 - (Optional) Configure web proxy on Windows